h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 The Gains chart above tells us that when looking at the 20% quantile, the model can positively identify ~45% of the survivors compared to a random model(or no model) which would be able to positively identify about ~20% of the survivors at the 20% quantile.

-Learn more about the Cumulative Gains Chart on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: Cumulative Gains](https://h2oai.github.io/tutorials/machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus/#9).
+Learn more about the Cumulative Gains Chart on [Machine Learning Experiment Scoring and Analysis Tutorial - Financial Focus: Cumulative Gains](https://training.h2o.ai/products/tutorial-1b-machine-learning-experiment-scoring-and-analysis-tutorial-financial-focus).

 6\.
-K-S
+Kolmogorov-Smirnov

 Kolmogorov-Smirnov or K-S measures the performance of classification models by measuring the degree of separation between positives and negatives for validation or test data[5].
 “The K-S is 100 if the scores partition the population into two separate groups in which one group contains all the positives and the other all the negatives.
 On the other hand, If the model cannot differentiate between positives and negatives, then it is as if the model selects cases randomly from the population.
 The K-S would be 0.
 In most classification models, the K-S will fall between 0 and 100, and that the higher the value, the better the model is at separating the positive from negative cases.”[6].